 - A well written resume that is catered for Brand Ambassador gigs (you can download my FREE digital guide on how to write the perfect resume by joining my newsletter)

 - A couple of nice photos of yourself

 It should be noted that while the promotional marketing industry is easy to get into, it can be competitive.
 Staffing agencies usually get dozens of applicants for every gig they post.
 So in order to stand out from the crowd and increase your chances of getting hired, I’d recommend you also obtain the following:

 - TIPS Alcohol Certificate

-If you have all of the above, you’re golden.
+If you have all of the above, knowing how to make money as a brand ambassador will be a piece of cake.
 You’ll be ahead of most of your competitors and you should be landing many of the gigs you apply for.

 Ambassador gigs are readily available, especially if you live in or near a major city.
 There are hundreds of staffing agencies out there and many of them are hiring for promotional gigs every single day.